FAQs

 An independent medical assessor must assess you as having greater than 10% whole person impairment to receive any compensation for non-economic loss.

 You firstly try to agree with the CTP insurer that you exceed the 10% whole person impairment threshold.
-If you are unable to agree with the insurer, an application is made to DRS, who appoints an independent medical assessor who will review your medical records and examine you to determine your percentage of whole person impairment.
+If you are unable to agree with the insurer, an application is made to PIC, who appoints an independent medical assessor who will review your medical records and examine you to determine your percentage of whole person impairment.

-If you are assessed as having a permanent impairment greater than 10%, then you are entitled to claim non-economic loss if your assessment is 10% or less than you are not entitled to any compensation for non-economic loss.
+If you are assessed as having a permanent impairment greater than 10%, then you are entitled to claim non-economic loss, if your assessment is 10% or less than you are not entitled to any compensation for non-economic loss.

 The percentage WPI does not determine how much compensation you receive only that you reach the threshold to be entitled to claim such compensation.